Kill Cliff FC: Overview

 In 2017, Henri Hooft left the Blackzilians and alongside Greg Jones, founded the gym, Combat Club in Boynton Beach, Florida.
-This was later rebranded as Hard Knocks 365 after moving the gym to Fort Lauderdale, Florida in order to accommodate a bigger facility.
+This was later rebranded as Hard Knocks 365 after moving the gym to Fort Lauderdale, Florida to accommodate a bigger facility.
 Some of the fighters who were originally training at the Blackzilians would join the new gym.

 In 2019, Hard Knocks 365 rebranded to Sanford MMA after obtaining a sponsorship deal with Sanford Health.
 A new training facility was opened in Deerfield Beach, Florida as part of the deal and Sanford Health also opened a supporting clinic adjacent to the team training facility.

 In July 2022, the gym rebranded to Kill Cliff FC after Kill Cliff, an energy drink and CBD company acquired naming the rights to the gym.

-The team includes roughly 40 fighters, 25 of whom fight within the largest three MMA promotions (UFC, Bellator and ONE), as well as former and current world champions.
+The team includes roughly 40 fighters, 25 of whom fight within the largest three MMA promotions (UFC, PFL and ONE), as well as former and current world champions.

 Kill Cliff FC is notable for producing former UFC Welterweight Champion, Kamaru Usman.
-However, after being scheduled to fight Kill Cliff FC teammate Gilbert Burns at UFC 258, Usman left the gym in June 2020 to join Trevor Wittman at ONX Sports in Denver, Colorado.
-In 2022, Usman returned to Kill Cliff FC to prepare for his title defense against Leon Edwards at UFC 278.
-Usman subsequently lost his championship.